 Bleeding canker of horse chestnut: Disease Incidence

-Reports and survey results show that the incidence of the bleeding canker is increasing
+Reports and survey results show that the incidence of the bleeding canker has increased

-Forest Research scientists now estimate that more than 50,000 trees are affected and many have been felled because they are so debilitated by the disease.
+Forest Research scientists now estimate that many thousands of horse chestnut trees have been affected, a significant number of which have been felled because they are so debilitated by the disease.

 Survey results show disease is widespread

 In 2007, The Forestry Commission undertook a survey to assess how widely trees in Britain are affected by the upsurge in bacterial bleeding canker.
 Survey results showed that the disease was widespread with around 49% of all trees assessed showing symptoms to some degree.
 The results also showed that the disease incidence varied in different parts of Britain.Percentage of horse chestnut trees surveyed in 2007 with symptoms of bleeding canker